When this site started ten years ago, its focus was on the injuries caused by polypropylene pelvic mesh.

 Polypropylene or PP is a polymer that emerged from the petroleum industry.
 PP is THE material that has been used to make most pelvic and hernia meshes for decades.

-Recipients claim it incites an inflammatory response, hides biofilm infection, can shrink and erode.
+Some patients have a terrible reaction to PP. For some, it incites an inflammatory response, hides biofilm infection, can shrink, and erode.
 A surgeon can unintentionally trap a nerve during placement, causing unrelenting pain.

 Although it's debated, complications with PP mesh are see in upward of 30% of recipients from mild to life-altering.